ymunemasa/data-tutorials/tutorials/hortonworks/a-lap-around-spark/tutorial.md

 Spark can be configured on any HDP cluster whether it is a multi node cluster or a single node HDP Sandbox.

-The instructions in this guide assumes you are using the latest Hortonworks Sandbox
+The instructions in this guide assume you are using the latest Hortonworks Sandbox.

 ### Run the Spark Pi Example